-The AAA/ADRC staff responsible for supervising its regional I&R/A Specialist shall be knowledgeable of community services and resources in the planning and service area and the goals, principles, and philosophy of information, referral, and assistance.
-The supervisor shall have an understanding of I&R/A operations, resources, policies, and protocols and either personally perform the job responsibilities or have a trained back-up person do so in the Specialist's absence.

-The AAA/ADRC staff responsible for supervising the I&R/A Specialist shall be available in the AAA/ADRC office, or by some other appropriate method, during working hours of the agency to assist the regional I&R/A Specialist and/or his/her backups, if necessary.

-When an I&R/A Specialist is not available, the AAA/ADRC shall put appropriate protocols in place to ensure the availability of necessary backup staff.
+- 1. AAA staff responsible for supervising its regional I&R/A Specialist shall be knowledgeable of community services and resources in the planning and service area and the goals, principles, and philosophy of information, referral, and assistance.
+The supervisor shall have an understanding of I&R/A operations, resources, policies, and protocols and either personally perform the job responsibilities or have a trained back-up person do so in the Specialist's absence. - 2.
+AAA staff responsible for supervising the I&R/A Specialist shall be available in the AAA office, or by some other appropriate method, during working hours of the agency to assist the regional I&R/A Specialist and/or his/her backups, if necessary.
+When an I&R/A Specialist is not available, appropriate protocols shall be in place to ensure the availability of necessary backup staff.
 These protocols should be included in the Area Plan.